fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 **Steps:**
-1. Connect the phone in USB Debugging mode / Fastboot mode, for Proper USB Drivers Installation [Optional Step]
+1. Connect the phone in USB Debugging mode with MTP or File Transfer Option Selected, for Proper USB Drivers Installation [optional step, recommended]
+1. Press OK in confirmation dialog shown in phone during Installation.[only required, if step1 is done]
 1. Double click on Latest-ADB-Installer.bat to start the installation process.
-1. After the installation, Open Command Prompt( Go to Start Menu -> Type command Prompt -> Press Enter) and you can type adb and fastboot commands there.
+1. After the installation is done, Open Command Prompt( Go to Start Menu -> Type command Prompt -> Press Enter) and you can type adb and fastboot commands there.

 **Note:** In Window 10, you will see Blue color box, during installation, click on More Info and click Run/Run anyway to start Installation.<br />
 ![Win 10 Screenshot 1](https://github.com/fawazahmed0/Latest-adb-fastboot-installer-for-windows/raw/master/Screenshots/Windows%2010%20Screenshot1.png)